paapaabdullahm/ubuntu-desktop-ansible-config/README.md

     $ ansible-playbook desktop.yml --ask-become-pass

 ### Available roles
-Some roles that are currently not available have been commented out with a single hash (#) in desktop.yml playbook.
-Others that are available but disabled have double hashes (##) in front of them.
-Feel free to enable them if you want by removing the double hashes.
+You can disable a role by commenting it out with a single hash (#) in desktop.yml playbook.
+Roles that are available but disabled have double hashes (##) in front of them.
+Feel free to enable them if you prefer.

 >Unless otherwise stated, all paths are relative to the roles directory.